UncleGravity/template-python/README.md

-# Python Project Template with Poetry, Nix, and Pyright
+# Python Project Template with uv, Nix, with Pyright support

-This is a template for Python projects using Poetry for dependency management, Nix for reproducible development environments, and Pyright for static type checking.
+This is a template for Python projects using uv for dependency management, Nix for reproducible development environments.
+It create a local vent that Pyright will pickup automatically.

 ## Prerequisites

 - [Nix](https://nixos.org/download.html) with flakes enabled
-- [Poetry](https://python-poetry.org/docs/#installation) (optional, as it's provided by the Nix shell)
+- [uv](https://github.com/astral-sh/uv) (provided by the Nix shell)

 ## Getting Started